eliasjacob/paper_youtube_weight_stigma/README.md

 ## Contact

-For questions about this research project, please contact [your contact information].
+For questions about this research project, please contact elias.jacob@ufrn.br

 ## Acknowledgments